FantasticFiasco/mvvm-dialogs/README.md

 }
 ```

+### Custom dialogs

+Dialogs in WPF that don't inherit from `Window`, or content dialogs in UWP that don't inherit from `ContentDialog` are called custom dialogs.
+These custom dialogs are supported, but in order for `DialogService` to know how to interact with them, you will have to implement the `IWindow` interface in WPF or `IContentDialog` in UWP.

 ### Install MVVM Dialogs via NuGet

 If you want to include MVVM Dialogs in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/MvvmDialogs/).